-Requirements Writing Training Course, and Specifications Writing Training course addresses the techniques used to write, validate and verify requirements and convert them to technical design specifications.
+The Tonex Requirements Writing Training Course addresses the techniques used to write, validate and verify requirements and convert them to technical design specifications.
 It gives attendees the basic tools necessary to write effective system design specifications.
 Requirements are the foundation for building systems and software.
 They determine WHAT the system must do and drive the system development.
-Requirements are used to determine [verify] if the project team built the system correctly.
+Requirements are used to determine if the project team built the system correctly.
 The requirements development process identifies the activities needed to produce a set of complete and verifiable requirements.

-- Create Project Plan/SEMP with various plans, such as the review plans, configuration management plans, and risk plans.
-[Control the requirements development].
+- Create Project Plan/SEMP with various plans, such as the review plans, configuration management plans and risk plans.

 - Manage Stakeholder involvement which is essential for validating the requirements.
 Are these the correct requirements?